-The Bachelor of Science in Accounting program is designed to prepare ethical leaders for the accounting profession.
-The accounting curriculum prepares students for a career in public, corporate and governmental accounting.
+The Bachelor of Science in Accounting program is designed to prepare students for a career in public, corporate and governmental accounting.
 Students learn the basic definitions, concepts and techniques of accounting, as well as the role accounting plays in society.
-At least 80 percent of our graduates will be able to start graduate studies or careers in accounting at entry-level professional positions.
+At least 80 percent of our graduates are able to start their graduate studies or careers in accounting at entry-level professional positions.

 Students majoring in accounting will be able to: